ttheis1611/Portfolio/README.md

 ## Contributing
 Kelly Gowing, others with very helpful time loaned to get this done.
+Some code from Run-Buddy to help with navigation

 ## License
 This is free and unencumbered software released into the public domain.